 ProNail Complex vs Kerassentials: Why My Notebook Says the Spray Beat the Oil

-It’s 6:15 AM on a Sunday.
-My wife is still asleep, and I’m sitting on the edge of the tub with my left foot on my knee.
-I’ve got my iPhone in one hand and a beat-up pocket notebook in the other.
-I’m taking a photo of my big toe.
+It is mid-morning on a Sunday.
+My wife is still asleep, and I am sitting on the edge of the tub with my left foot propped on my right knee.
+I have got my iPhone in one hand and a beat-up pocket notebook in the other.
+I am taking a photo of my big toe.
 Again.
-If you think that sounds pathetic, try wearing steel-toe boots for ten hours a day in a humid warehouse for five years while your nails turn into something that looks like a piece of old, yellowed driftwood.
+If you think that sounds pathetic, try wearing steel-toe boots for ten hours a day in a humid Atlanta warehouse for five years while your nails turn into something that looks like a piece of old, yellowed driftwood.
 You get desperate enough to document anything.

 Before we get into the weeds, here is the deal: This site uses affiliate links.
 If you buy something through these links, I earn a commission at no extra cost to you.
 I only recommend nail fungus products I have personally tested and tracked in my own notebook.
 I am not a doctor, a podiatrist, or any kind of health professional.
-I’m a shift supervisor who tired of hiding his feet in the sand at the beach.
-Talk to your own doctor before you start dumping stuff on your toes.
+I have zero medical training.
+I am just a shift supervisor who tired of hiding his feet in the sand at the beach.
+Talk to your own doctor or see your podiatrist before you start dumping stuff on your toes.

 The Warehouse Problem

-Look, the podiatrist my wife dragged me to four months ago was a nice guy, but the topical he prescribed did about as much as pouring water on a grease fire.
-I spent $50 on a tiny bottle that did nothing.
-That’s when I started buying supplements and oils myself.
-I’ve tested over a dozen of them now.
+Look, the podiatrist my wife dragged me to a while back was a nice guy, but the topical he prescribed did about as much as pouring water on a grease fire.
+I spent fifty bucks on a tiny bottle that did nothing for four months.
+That is when I started buying supplements and oils myself.
+I have tested over a dozen of them now.
 I track everything: dates, costs, and what I see in the mirror every Sunday morning.
+You can read about my 527-day notebook experiment if you want to see the long version of how I got here.

-I’ve already written about my 8 Weeks With Kerassentials, which was my first real attempt at an oil-based solution.
-It wasn't bad, but I recently finished a 14-week run with ProNail Complex to see if a spray format could actually beat the oil.
-People keep asking which one works faster.
-I have the dates right here in my notebook.
+I have already written about my time with oil-based solutions.
+They were my first real attempt at fixing the mess.
+But recently, I finished a 14-week run with ProNail Complex to see if a spray format could actually beat the traditional oils.
+People keep asking which one works faster or which one is worth the sixty-something bucks.
+I have the dates right here in my notebook from this past winter.

 The Contenders: ProNail Complex vs. Kerassentials

 Kerassentials is the big name everyone sees.
-It’s an oil you brush on.
-I used it for a long stretch.
-It costs about $69 a bottle, which is the same as ProNail Complex.
-You can find it here at the official Kerassentials page if you want to see what the bottle looks like.
+It is an oil you brush on.
+I used it for a long stretch last year.
+It costs around seventy dollars a bottle, which is the same as ProNail Complex.
+It is a solid product, but it has its quirks.
+You can see the details at the official Kerassentials page if you want to see the ingredients like tea tree and lavender oil.

 ProNail Complex is different.
-It’s a spray.
+It is a spray.
 They talk about a "probiotic-based approach," which sounds like marketing fluff to me, but the delivery method is what caught my eye.
-Applying oil with a brush in a locker room is a pain.
-Spraying something on and putting your socks back on is much faster when you’re trying to get out the door for a 7 AM shift.
+Applying oil with a brush in a warehouse locker room is a pain in the neck.
+Spraying something on and pulling your socks back on is much faster when you are trying to get out the door for a 7 AM shift.
+I picked it up at the ProNail site to see if the mist could actually get through the thick onychomycosis gunk better than a thick oil.

 Here is exactly what happened when I swapped the oil for the spray.
-I started this test on November 2, 2025.
+I started this specific test in early November and wrapped it up in mid-February.
+My notebook does not lie, even if the progress is slow enough to make you want to kick a wall.

-Phase 1: The First 21 Days (The "Is This Even Working?"
+Phase 1: The First Three Weeks (The "Is This Even Working?"
 Phase)

-By November 23, 2025, I hadn't seen much.
-With Kerassentials, the nails usually looked a bit shinier immediately because of the oil, but the underlying yellow gunk didn't budge.
+By late November, I had not seen much change in the nail itself.
+With Kerassentials, the nails usually looked a bit shinier immediately because of the oil, but the underlying yellow gunk did not budge.
 With ProNail Complex, the skin around my nails felt less dry and itchy within the first two weeks.
-That’s a win in my book because those boots make my feet feel like they’re being slow-cooked.
-But the nail itself?
+That is a win in my book because those steel-toe boots make my feet feel like they are being slow-cooked in their own sweat.
+But the nail?
 Still thick.
 Still ugly.
+This is the part where most guys quit and say it is a scam.
+You have to keep going.

-This is where the notebook gets interesting.
-Around the seven-week mark, I noticed the texture of the fungus was changing.
-It didn't look as "solid."
+This is where the notebook entries get interesting.
+Around the seven-week mark, right around the holidays, I noticed the texture of the fungus was changing.
+It did not look as "solid."
 When I went to clip the nails on that Sunday, the yellow parts were more brittle, almost like they were losing their grip on the nail bed.
-With the oil-based Kerassentials, I felt like the oil just sat on top.
+With the oil-based Kerassentials, I felt like the oil just sat on top like a coat of wax.
 The spray seemed to actually get into the crevices where the nail meets the skin.

-By early February, I had a solid quarter-inch of clear, pink nail growing in from the base.
+By the time I hit mid-February, I had a solid quarter-inch of clear, pink nail growing in from the base.
 That is the only metric that matters.
-You can’t "fix" a dead, yellow nail; you have to grow a new one.
+You cannot "fix" a dead, yellow nail; you have to grow a new one from the bottom up.
 In my experience, the ProNail spray allowed that new growth to happen about 15% faster than the oil did.
-Maybe it's the spray mist getting deeper, or maybe the formula just agreed with my skin better.
-Either way, the photo from Feb 8th shows a clear line of demarcation that I didn't see as early with other products.
+Maybe it is the spray mist getting deeper, or maybe the formula just agreed with my skin better.
+Either way, the photo from my final week showed a clear line of demarcation that I did not see as early with other products.

 Why the Spray Beat the Oil (In My Opinion)

-I’m not a scientist, but I’ve spent two years looking at my feet under a magnifying glass.
-Here is my blunt assessment of why ProNail Complex worked better for me:
+I am not a scientist, but I have spent two years looking at my feet under a magnifying glass.
+Here is my blunt assessment of why ProNail Complex worked better for my specific situation:

 The Reality Check

 Look, neither of these is a magic wand.
-If you think you’re going to spray your feet on Monday and have hand-model toes by Friday, you’re delusional.
-This is a game of patience, like waiting for a backordered part to arrive at the shipping dock.
+If you think you are going to spray your feet on Monday and have hand-model toes by Friday, you are delusional.
+This is a game of extreme patience, like waiting for a backordered part to arrive at the shipping dock when the whole line is down.
 You have to do it every single day.
-I kept my 90-Day Nail Fungus Tracking Log on the bathroom counter next to my toothbrush so I wouldn't forget.
+I kept my notebook on the bathroom counter next to my toothbrush so I would not forget.
+If you want to see how I compared it to my toughest cases, check out my 6-month Kerassentials update.

-If your nails start hurting or getting red and swollen, stop reading blogs and go see a professional.
-I have zero medical training.
-I’m just a guy who got tired of being embarrassed at the neighborhood pool.
+Consistency is the only thing that works.
+If your nails start hurting, or if the skin gets red and swollen, stop reading my blog and go see a professional.
+I am just a guy who got tired of being embarrassed at the neighborhood pool and decided to track his own progress.

 The Verdict

 After 14 weeks of tracking, ProNail Complex is the winner in my notebook.
-It cleared the base of the nail faster and was way less of a headache to apply before work.
-If you’re dealing with that deep, stubborn yellowing that won't go away, I’d suggest giving the spray a shot over the oils.
-You can check it out at the ProNail Complex site here.
+It cleared the base of the nail faster and was way less of a headache to apply before heading to the warehouse.
+If you are dealing with that deep, stubborn yellowing that will not go away despite what the doctor gave you, I would suggest giving the spray a shot over the oils.
+You can check the current pricing for the spray at the ProNail Complex site here.

-I’m still taking my Sunday photos, but for the first time in five years, I’m actually looking forward to what the next month's picture looks like.
-Stay consistent, keep your boots dry, and keep tracking your results.
-That's the only way to know what's actually worth your money.
+I am still taking my Sunday photos, but for the first time in half a decade, I am actually looking forward to what the next month's picture looks like.
+Stay consistent, keep your boots dry, and keep tracking your results in a notebook.
+That is the only way to know what is actually worth your hard-earned money.